The Benefits and Disadvantages of Fast Development

 Photo credit: Dirk Wouters from Pixabay

-At The SilverLogic (TSL) we embrace the principles of Agile and Scrum.
+At The SilverLogic (TSL) we embrace Agile and Scrum principles.
 Scrum is the framework that helps our teams work together.
-It encourages teams to learn through experiences, self-organize while working on a problem, and reflect on what they did well or didn’t do well during a sprint (a short, time-boxed period when a scrum team works to complete a set amount of work).
+It helps teams to collaborate, learn through experiences, and self-organize while working on a problem.
+Then, reflect on what they did well or didn’t do well during a sprint (a short, time-boxed period when a scrum team works to complete a set amount of work).
 We have found Scrum to be the best way for us to implement Agile projects and develop software for our clients and stakeholders.
 The benefits of Agile Scrum methodology are pretty clear:

 - Flexibility and adaptability

 - Lower costs

 We have delivered projects to many satisfied clients and we continue to deliver high-quality working software for our clients day in and day out.
 If you have an idea for a project and would like to discuss what we at TSL can do for you and your business/organization, please get in touch!